-Sanders Projected To Win Nevada Caucuses, Solidifying Status As Front-Runner
+Sanders Projected To Win Nevada Caucuses, Solidifying Front-Runner Status

 Vermont Sen. Bernie Sanders has won the Nevada caucuses, according to an Associated Press projection.

 The win gives Sanders victories in two of the first three states to weigh in on the 2020 Democratic presidential nomination.
-He also ended a near-tie atop the still-muddled Iowa caucuses.
+His other win was in New Hampshire, and he also ended in a near-tie atop the still-muddled Iowa caucuses.

 Loading...